 There are three ways to prove a discriminatory classification:

 - The law discriminates on its face.
 By its terms, the law treats classes of people differently

-- The law is neutral on its face, but is applied in a discriminatory manner (e.g., only women are arrested under a facially-neutral law).
-If the law is facially neutral, P must demonstrate:
+- The law is neutral on its face but is applied in a discriminatory manner (e.g., only women are arrested under a facially neutral law).

-As you know, there are several levels of scrutiny the court can apply depending on the class of people affected: strict scrutiny, intermediate scrutiny, or rational basis.
-Obviously, it's important for you to understand how and when to apply each.
-(See Con Law cards 34-38
+There are several levels of scrutiny the court can apply depending on the class of people affected: strict scrutiny, intermediate scrutiny, or rational basis.
+It's important for you to understand how and when to apply each.
+(See Con Law cards 34-38)

 Once you've determined the correct level of scrutiny, it's time to apply the law to the facts of the question.
 For MBE questions, this part should be easy if you’ve followed all of the steps.
 For essay questions, this will form the last part of your analysis and your conclusion.